“Fitness Minutes” Knee Exercise Video

 When the hip and the ankle are not moving well, the knee has nowhere to run and few places to hide.
 So, in order to properly set the knee up for success, it is important to address not only decreasing symptoms in the knee itself but also maximizing mobility above and below it to address the cause of those symptoms.
 If you followed last week's video, you know how to improve motion at your hip.
 Next week we will discuss the ankle and its role in feeding good input into the knee.

 I hope this helps.
-Have a wonderful week and stay safe!
+Have a wonderful week!

 All the best,